A comparison of 2 MAB's and a more normal size razor

 D.C.
 Halsted.
 This one was probably cut, maybe a chipped blade?
 Still a nice compact

 355 D.C.
 Halstead Click picture to enlarge or click here for more pictures and description

 435 Frederick Reynolds.
 Didn't choose to call his a 'mustache' razor.
 Called it a 'Whisker Razor" instead.
 Maybe he was concered that people wouldn't take it seriously?
-Click here for more pics
+Click here for more pics not available

 459 Clements "Special Barber's" Mustache Razor.
-Click name for more pictures and description.
+Click name for more pictures and description. not available

 for mustache 'dwarf' razors for sale see page 5